nikoladomazetovikj/escape-the-dogs-2D/README.md

 ## Introduction

 `Escpape The Dogs` is a 2D game.
-The goal is to escape the aggressive and angr dogs.
+The goal is to escape the aggressive and angry dogs.
 Player wins when he/she successfully score more than 100 points.
 During the game, player can collect coins.
 Game ends when a dog beats you.